 White TCR (1984) The abundance of invertebrate herbivores in relation to the availability of nitrogen in stressed food plants.
 Oecologia 63: 90–105.

 White TCR (1993) The Inadequate Environment: Nitrogen and the Abundance of Animals.
-Springer-Verlag, Berlin.
+Springer, Berlin, Germany.

 Zalucki MP, Clarke AR & Malcolm SB (2002) Ecology and behavior of first instar larval Lepidoptera.
 Annual Review of Entomology 47:361–393.